Skip to content

 console.log(london.format('{hh}:{mi}')); // "15:00"

-Business Logic & Terms
+Business Logic and Terms

 Is it the weekend?